-By providing a clear procedure for mediating and resolving cases, as outlined in section 8, the Trust will ensure that all cases are efficiently handled.
+By providing a clear procedure for mediating and resolving cases, as outlined in the Procedure section of this policy, the school will ensure that all cases are efficiently handled.
 This procedure includes:

 - How to raise and report concerns.

 - How investigations will be conducted.

-- How the Trust will mediate and resolve disputes.
+- How the school will mediate and resolve disputes.

-The Trust will implement measures to support good practice by ensuring adherence to the following principles:
+The school will implement measures to support good practice by ensuring adherence to the following principles: